One brand dominates the single-board computer world and that’s Raspberry Pi.

-One customer bought a gateway from us but couldn’t use the BLE function.
+One customer bought an IoT gateway from us but couldn’t use the BLE function.
 They contacted us and we built an add-on for them.
 Here’s what Luqman Hussain from Economic Group Holdings had to say about our service,

 “We bought the DSGW-210-HA gateway, and it looks good, during the testing, we can’t use the BLE function, Dusun developed an add-on-BG96 for us, then we can use it perfectly.”